ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 I have no response | 1 |
 I feel slightly confident about my abilities | 2 |

-Conclusion: Ambivalent - trainees largely ignored the audit
+Conclusion: Little impact on confidence - trainees largely ignored the audit